fredericGette/wpi/README.md

 ## General usage

 To unlock the bootloader and root the OS you have to give 5 files in arguments:
-- A FFU file corresponding to the partitions currently installed in the phone (it will be our first source to get the binaries of the partitions).
+- A original FFU file compatible with in the phone (it will be our first source to get the binaries of the partitions).
 - An image file of an engineering SBL3 (the "engineering" version contains the codes required to boot in "Mass Storage" mode).
 - A .hex file containing a programmer (we will use it to flash unsigned images of some partitions).
 - A _donor_ FFU file from which we a going to copy the mobilestartup.efi file.